Document-Collection/git-guide/docs/source/readme/templates/STANDARD_README.md

 ## Background

 Systematic learning convolution neural network has been nearly half a year.Using librarys such as pytorch can't understand the implementation in depth.
-So I plan to complete a deep learning framework from scratch.Initially, we will refer to the cs231n operation, and then we will implement it in the form of computational graphs.
+So I plan to complete a deep learning framework from scratch.The initial implementation will refer to the operation of cs231n, and then we will implement it in the form of computational graphs.
 I hope this project can improve my programming ability and help others at the same time.

 ## Badge